kapplan/AdvancedBusinessAnalytics/README.md

 - Descriptive Statistics: Generate descriptive statistics with describe(include='all') to summarize both numerical and categorical columns, to analyse the central tendencies, dispersion, and potential outliers.

 3. **Data Cleaning and Imputation**
-- Standardize Missing Data Representation: Convert placeholders like empty strings and ? to np.nan for consistent handling of missing values.
+- Missing Data Representation: Convert placeholders like empty strings and ? to np.nan for consistent handling of missing values.
-- Impute Missing Values: Address missing values in the acc_type, emg_services_notified, property_damage, and police_report_avlbl columns using context-specific imputation strategies and mode imputation.
+- Missing Values Imputaion: Address missing values in the acc_type, emg_services_notified, property_damage, and police_report_avlbl columns using context-specific imputation strategies and mode imputation.

 4. **Feature Engineering**
 - Age Group Segmentation: Create a new variable, age_group, by binning the cust_age variable into categorical age ranges.
-- Derived Feature Creation: Calculate claim_amount_per_vehicle by dividing total_claim_amount by num_vehicles_involved to gain insights into the average claim cost per vehicle.
+- New Feature Creation: Calculate claim_amount_per_vehicle by dividing total_claim_amount by num_vehicles_involved to gain insights into the average claim cost per vehicle.
 - Date Feature Extraction: Transform date features to datetime objects and create a new feature, time_to_claim, representing the time difference between policy initiation and claim reporting.

 5. **Data Visualization**
-- Distribution of Age Groups: Create a histogram to visualize the distribution of customer ages segmented into predefined age groups.
-- Total Claim Amount by Customer Region: Generate a box plot to display the distribution of total claim amounts across different customer regions, highlighting central tendencies, dispersion, and outliers.

 6. **Advanced Analysis and Preprocessing**
 - **Cross Tabulation**: Construct contingency tables to examine relationships between categorical variables and key features such as property damage, emergency services notification, and police report availability.
 - **Standardization and Encoding**: Standardize numerical features using StandardScaler and one-hot encode categorical variables using OneHotEncoder to prepare the data for machine learning models.